 In 1968, the RNLI determined that there was a new need for a lifeboat station in this area, and so allocated a D class lifeboat to a new station based close to the beach in Horton.
 The new station still operates; a new boathouse was built in 1992, and still operates a D class lifeboat named Albert Wordley.

 It offers an excellent range of home-cooked meals at affordable prices, and always gets rave reviews from our guests.

-However the village is also blessed with souvenir shops, two fish and chip shops and a local eatery (entitled ‘Posh Nosh’) in the village caravan park.
+However the village is also blessed with souvenir shops, two fish and chip shops, Surf Cafe, The Smugglers all providing food throughout the day.